argenisosorio/django_ssl_secure_redirect/README.md

-# Django ssl redirect
+# Django ssl secure redirect
-Django ssl redirect is a middleware for automatically redirecting to HTTPS for specific URLs
+Django ssl secure redirect is a middleware for automatically redirecting to HTTPS for specific URLs

 ## Versions